rhiot/rhiot/docs/readme.md

 ### Device management cloudlet

 The foundation of the every IoT solution is the device management system.
-Without the centralized coordination of your *things*, you can't properly orchestrate how your devices communicates with each other.
+Without the centralized coordination of your *things*, you can't properly orchestrate how your devices communicate with each other.
 Also the effective monitoring of the IoT system, without the devices registered in the centralized cloud, becomes almost impossible.

 Device Management Cloudlet provides backend service for registering and tracking devices connected to the Rhiot Cloud.